stanleybak/hylaa/README.md

 ### Code Tests ###

 A number of unit and regressions tests are included in the "tests" folder.
-HyLAA uses pyunit.
-To run all of these, simply run "python -m unittest discover" in a terminal after changing to the "tests" directory.
-If you are debugging, you can run an individual test script directly using something line "python test_star.py", An individual test method within a test script can also be run using something line "python -m unittest test_star.TestStar.test_hr_to_star".
+Hylaa uses python's unit testing framework `pyunit`.
+To run all the tests, simply run "python -m unittest discover" in a terminal after changing to the `tests` directory.
+If you are debugging, you can run an individual test script directly using something line `python test_star.py`, An individual test method within a test script can also be run using something line `python -m unittest test_star.TestStar.test_hr_to_star`.

 ### Publications ###